austinjones/tab-rs/README.md

 bar/ ❯
 ```

-To switch to another tab while within a session, and drop back to the root shell:
+To switch to another tab while within a session, and exit the session:
 ```
 foo/ ❯ tab bar
 bar/ ❯ exit
-$
+❯
 ```

 To switch to another tab while within an interactive application: